hazer-hazer/Jacy-Dev-Book/_docs/compiler-workflow/lowering/hir.md

 # HIR

 Same as Rust (again...) _Jacy_ has HIR - High-level Intermediate Representation.
-It AST-like IR that is well-formed and lowered.
+It is an IR that contains flatten version of AST, i.e. not in the structure of the tree but a collection of mapping from some identifiers to objects.
+For example, you cannot access a child node from the parent node directly, every node that has children only contains a list of identifiers pointing to the children nodes.
+This is a convenient representation for type checking, etc. because we can walk through all specific items (e.g. all function bodies) to emit some logic on them.

 ## Lowering